camerondurham/camerondurham/README.md

-### Hi there ✌
+### Hi there ✌, I'm Cam

+I'm a senior Computer Science student at the University of Southern California.
+My pronouns are he/him/his or they/them/theirs.
-- 🔭 I’m actively developing a Docker environment manager in Golang
-- 🌱 I’m currently learning Rust and want to learn Zig
+I'm actively maintaining a Docker environment manager written in Golang.
+I'm learning Rust and want to learn Zig but will always have a soft spot for C++.

-- ⚡ I love C++!
-- 😄 Pronouns: he/they
+You can check out my website at [cmrn.xyz](https://cmrn.xyz), hosted on my Raspberry Pi.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=camerondurham&hide=php,html&langs_count=5&layout=compact&theme=dark" />